Top 10 employee benefits and their tax (dis)deductibility

 What about the taxation of home office compensation?

-For employers: home office reimbursements are a tax deductible expense for the employer.
+For the employer: home office reimbursements are a tax deductible expense for the employer if they are paid in the ways mentioned above (lump sum or real costs).

-For employees: as long as the compensation does not exceed the limit set by the Ministry of Labour and Social Affairs (currently CZK 4.6/hour), it is not subject to tax or insurance.
+For employees: if the compensation does not exceed the limit set by the Ministry of Labour and Social Affairs (currently CZK 4.8/hour), it is not subject to tax or insurance.
 If the amount paid by the employer exceeds this limit, it is subject to standard taxation and contributions.

 5/ Company vehicle and transport allowances